TheLux83/100-days-of-code/log.md

 **Thoughts:** I'm still on the design part for the list page of the vehicles.
 But I think I've finished it.
 Tomorrow I will create the detail page

+### Day 30: March 5, 2020

+**Today's Progress**: Read through a tutorial to learn detailed views.
+Modified my list view and started on scripting the detailed view

+**Thoughts:** My list view was almost "perfect".
+I just had to switch from a function call to a class call in my urls.py.
+The details view is a little bit harder to learn.
+And I had not much time today.
+Still got my hour of coding